hande-qmc/hande/documentation/manual/input/systems/generic.rst

     Optional.
 No default.

-    If specified, then the basis set is restricted to a given complete active space, whereby ``CAS = {M,N}`` corresponds to allowing only :math:`N` electrons to be distributed among :math:`2M` spin orbitals.
+    If specified, then the basis set is restricted to a given complete active space, whereby ``CAS = {N,M}`` corresponds to allowing only :math:`N` electrons to be distributed among :math:`M` spin orbitals.
 Any additional electrons are 'frozen' (i.e. forced to be in the lowest spin orbitals) and any additional high-energy spin orbitals are removed from the basis set.
-    If using HDF5 system initialisation must agree with CAS used to generate HDF5 file or be set to default.
+    Functionality not compatible with reading from an hdf5 file; to use this in combination with hdf5 initialisation use setting when generating hdf5 file.
 ``verbose``
     type: boolean.